hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 or add `h`, `transcode` into integer and convert to char

-[19:24:59](#8_cI6Ejg_Afut_2zWFg5RjK9WrUIpf6lsnRGayLdZ-k) <hiiamboris (NOT THIS ONE)>: for partial application I don't have suggestions, didn't play with it in Red Ì†ΩÌ∏â
+[19:24:59](#8_cI6Ejg_Afut_2zWFg5RjK9WrUIpf6lsnRGayLdZ-k) <hiiamboris (NOT THIS ONE)>: for partial application I don't have suggestions, didn't play with it in Red üòâ

 [19:25:16](#tKYTGzK6965ytWD241Un5TOlmabYJs8Gi6Tj3J-QueE) <hiiamboris (NOT THIS ONE)>: played with tail-call optimization only a bit